 North Dakota Mental Health Resources

-North Dakota Health Care Directive statute – The statute as it appears on the state legislature website
+North Dakota statute link – click to see the state statute as it appears on the North Dakota Legislature website.

 You can learn more about general advance directives for health care in North Dakota at the Caring Connections website.